astronomer/airflow-guides/guides/dynamic-tasks.md

 )
 ```

-If the upstream task providing the information to be mapped over is a classical operator, we need to extract the return value using the `XComArg` object, which can be imported using `from airflow import XComArg`.
+If you are mapping over the results of a traditional operator, you need to extract the return value using the `XComArg` object.

 ```Python
 from airflow import XComArg